GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/README.md

 The application database (`ragdemos`) is hosted in GCP on AlloyDB, a high-performance, Enterprise-grade PostgreSQL database service.

+> NOTE: For the purposes of the demo environment, the AlloyDB instance is provisioned as a Zonal instance to reduce cost.
+For production workloads, we strongly recommend enabling Regional availability.

 #### Gen AI Integrations

 AlloyDB [integrates directly](https://cloud.google.com/alloydb/docs/ai/configure-vertex-ai) with Vertex AI LLMs through the database engine to [generate embeddings](https://cloud.google.com/alloydb/docs/ai/work-with-embeddings) and perform [text completion](https://cloud.google.com/alloydb/docs/ai/invoke-predictions) functions.
 This empowers you to run semantic similarity search and text-completion queries on your relational database, as shown in the example queries below: